16-08-01 -- Summary Of Essay Eight Part One: Lenin Refutes Mechanics

 A: None at all, the light bulb changes itself.

-Well, as if to disappoint his fans, and provide no help at all for those who still think that dialectics has anything of worth to teach modern science, Lenin not only repeated this odd claim, he "demanded" that all DL-fans see things this way:
+Perhaps Lenin was merely playing around with a few ideas in the above unpublished Notebooks?
+Maybe he didn't really man what he appears to have been saying?
+Well, as if to disappoint any of his fans who might want to argue along these lines and provide no help at all for those who still think that dialectics has anything at all valuable to teach modern science, Lenin not only repeated his odd claim, he "demanded" that all DL-fans see things his way -- and he did so in a published source:

 "Dialectical logic demands that we go further….
 [It] requires that an object should be taken in development, in 'self-movement' (as Hegel sometimes puts it)…."
 [Lenin (1921), p.90.
 Bold emphases in the original.
 Italic emphasis added.]